adeshthorat/pyapp-microservices/README.md

-# Hi, I'm Adesh ! 👋
+# Hi, I'm Adesh, a Devops Engineer! 👋

-I'm a Devops Engineer , love to build and deploy.

 I believe true learning comes from hands-on practice.
 Building environments from scratch and unraveling their complexities has been a key driver in my growth.

-Each challenge deepens my understanding and fuels my passion for continuous learning and problem-solving .
+# 🚀 Cloud-Native Microservices Platform (GitOps-Driven)

+This repository contains a **production-style, cloud-native microservices application** designed to demonstrate **real-world DevOps, Kubernetes, and GitOps practices**.

+The project started as a simple local application and gradually evolved into a **fully containerized, Kubernetes-based microservices platform** with automated CI/CD, observability, and GitOps-driven deployments.

 ## 🔗 Links